urbit/urbit.org-reloaded/content/docs/azimuth/l2-actions.md

 ### Moving a pre-existing ship to L2

-In order to move your ship from layer 1 to layer 2, you use [Bridge](/docs/glossary/bridge) to transfer ownership of your ship to the address `0x1111111111111111111111111111111111111111` TODO: Presumably this is surfaced in the UI in Bridge, and one doesn't need to know the address.
-Probably this should just be a link to the Operator's Manual.
+In order to move your ship from layer 1 to layer 2, transfer ownership of your ship to the address `0x1111111111111111111111111111111111111111`.
+The easiest way to accomplish this is using [Bridge](/docs/glossary/bridge) (TODO link to L2 Bridge guide), but Urbit-native CLI tools to accomplish this are available as well (link).
+The Azimuth smart contracts interpret any ship at this address as being on Layer 2.

 ### Dominion